Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Define clear metrics aligned with business goals

 Start by identifying what you're trying to achieve.
-Are you focused on cost reduction?
+Cost reduction?
 Improving employee experience?
 Supporting growth without expanding real estate?
 Your goals determine which occupancy metrics matter most.

 Track multiple related measurements: overall occupancy rate, peak occupancy, occupancy ratio by space type, and trends over time.
-Avoid focusing on a single number without context—40% occupancy paired with high employee satisfaction might be perfect for your organization.
+Avoid focusing on a single number without context.
+A 40% occupancy rate paired with high employee satisfaction might be the right target for your organization.

 Collect data consistently across time periods